 Collaborators are users with limited access to Accelo.
 This user type is best suited for operations staff who need to view and update issues in Accelo, but don’t need to log time.
 This user type is only available to Accelo ServOps subscribers.

 Collaborators can not:

 Manage clients, contacts, sales, projects, issues or retainers

 Create or manage financial objects such as Sign Offs or Invoices

 In their default view, Collaborators have access to view companies, contacts, projects, tickets, retainers, expenses, assets, and project signoffs.
 They’ll also receive access to the Company Dashboard, which shows work or revenue by company.
 However, via custom configuration, Admins can enable any view privilege for Collaborators.
 The important thing to remember is that Collaborators cannot log their time.
 They can be thought of as read-only users who do not need to record their work.

-As a user who won't be logging work in Accelo, Collaborators are also excluded from work management tools like the timesheet and team scheduling.
+NOTE: As a user who won't be logging work in Accelo, Collaborators are also excluded from work management tools like the utilization dashboard, timesheet and team scheduling.